greggo58/CI-MS4-biltong-shop/README.md

         - As a Returning Visitor, I receive confirmation emails on my purchase orders letting me know that my purchase has gone through successfully.
     2. As a Returning Visitor, I want to easily be able to register an account as a shopper to make it easier the next time I return to the site.
         - As a Returning Visitor, I can register an account easily to store an order history, contact information, and prefill the checkout form before payment.
+    3. As a First Time Visitor, I want to be able to see some recipes for making biltong.
+        - As a Returning Visitor, I can easily find the recipes / instructions on how to make biltong.

 -   #### Frequent User Goals (Shopper)
     1. As a Frequent User, I want to log into the site and see my current orders.
-        - As a Frequent User, I can use the navigation to get to me profile and see my order history.
+        - As a Frequent User, I can use the navigation to get to my profile and see my order history.
         - As a Frequent User, I can access my bag to see what I have added and adjust / remove the items very quickly.
     2. As a Frequent User, I want to quickly search for and select the items for purchase.
         - As a Frequent User, I can use the pre-built navigation as product filters to easily narrow the choices for selection.
-        - As a Frequent User, I can sort the products by various means in order see products of my interest first.
+        - As a Frequent User, I can sort the products by various means to see products of my interest first.
         - As a Frequent User, I can manually search for products I know by name or have a specific word or keyphrase in the description.
     3. As a Frequent User, I want to manage my account easily.
         - As a Frequent User, I can navigate to my profile to adjust my contact information.
+    4. As a Frequent User, I want to read, add, and edit my product reviews.
+        - As a Frequent User, I can open a product to see the details and add my review (if I haven't added one already), edit my review (if one exists), or delete my review (if one exists).

 -   #### Site Administrator Goals (Owner)
     1. As a Site Administrator, I want to log into the site and manage my products in the store.
         - As a Site Administrator, I can log into the site and use the Product Management link to add new products or edit / delete products as I see them on the site using the convenient links that only site admins can see.
+    2. As a Site Administrator, I can open a product to see the details and add my review (if I haven't added one already), edit any reviews (if any exist), or delete any reviews (if any exist).

 ### Further Testing

 -   The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, Android Smartphone, Apple iPhone.
--   A large amount of testing was done to ensure that all pages were linking correctly and thte data binding was functioning correctly.
+-   A large amount of testing was done to ensure that all pages were linking correctly and the data binding was functioning correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   Issue with custom clearable file input dumping a 500 server error.
+-   An issue with custom clearable file input dumping a 500 server error.
 This was removed from products/forms.py for now.

 <h2 id="deployment">Deployment</h2>